ConsenSysMesh/Fae/docs/Specification.md

     mechanism allows contracts to maintain a persistent state.
 When called with an argument, the following occurs:

-    - The evaluation spec, which is a function of the argument, is executed.
+    - The evaluation spec, which is a function of the argument and the accumulator, is executed.
 This evaluates any number of other contracts (given by entry ID) with various derived arguments.

     - The result of this execution is a structure containing the return values of the called contracts.
 The combining function is applied to the